ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ### Nonlinear systems with iterative linear solvers: Chapter 3

 1. The Newton-Krylov linear solver is nsoli.jl.
-The linear solvers are GMRES(m) and BiCGstab. __done:__
+The linear solvers are GMRES(m) and BiCGstab.

 2. ptcsoli.jl is the Newton-Krylov pseudo-transient continuation code.